BIG NEWS! EFFECTIVE OCTOBER 18, 2018 *Now updated as of 12/01/2018

 Spend-down of Assets – under the new rule a claimant, or someone acting on their behalf, may decrease assets without penalty by spending them on an item or service for which fair market value is received.

 Look-back and Penalty Periods – under the new rules the VA has created a 36-month look-back period.
 This means they will look to see if a claimant has transferred assets within the last 3 years which, but for the transfer, would have left them over-resourced to qualify for VA pension benefits.
 Along with the look-back period, VA has enacted a Penalty Period of up to 5 years for the transfer of a “covered asset” within the 36-month look-back period preceding the date the VA receives a claim for Pension.
 A penalty will be assessed by dividing the “Maximum Annual Pension Rate” (MAPR) for a veteran with one dependent by the amount of “covered assets” transferred.
-In 2018, the MAPR is $2,169.00.
-Fortunately, the new rule also provides guidance on curing and reducing penalty periods.
+In 2018, the MAPR is $2,230.00 as of Dec.
+1. Fortunately, the new rule also provides guidance on curing and reducing penalty periods.

 Covered Assets – the VA now defines a “covered asset” as an asset that was part of a claimant’s net worth, was transferred for less than fair market value; and, if not transferred, would have caused or partially caused the claimant’s net worth to exceed the net worth limit.